stillinbeta/statusbot/README.md

 CONSUMER\_TOKEN and CONSUMER\_SECRET.
 You can then run `get_auth.py` to
 get an ACCESS\_TOKEN and ACCESS\_SECRET.

+Once everything's set up in the config file, you can run `twisted -y statusbot.trac`

 I've not been able to find any other examples of interacting with Twitter using Twisted, so perhaps that will be useful to someone.

 [twitter]: https://dev.twitter.com/apps